fspaolo/gfw-problem/README.md

 A project to develop a state-of-the-art automated system for tracking, classifying and reporting vessel activities worldwide.
 The objective is two-fold: improve vessel detection accuracy and workflow efficiency.
 The approach leverages freely-available satellite radar and optical imagery, and state-of-the-art AI algorithms on cloud infrastructure for global-scale monitoring of ships in the oceans.
 The development is a two-step process: First, implement an artificial neural network framework for ship detection using freely available SAR amplitude data that can be scaled globally.
 Second, with a fully working object-detection system in place, extend the data capability and model sophistication to improve detection accuracy, assimilating SAR polarization data and optical imagery.

-# Why should we care?
+# Why should you care?

 Illegal and unsustainable fishing practices can deplete marine resources and endanger food security.
 Illegal, unreported and unregulated (IUU) fishing affects legitimate commercial fishers, impacts the accuracy of stock estimates, and induce severe damage to non-target species and vulnerable marine ecosystems.
 It is estimated that IUU fishing impacts the global economy on the billion-dollar-scale annually.
 Most developing countries do not have sufficient infrastructure in place to monitor vessel activity at large scale.